triggermesh/docs/docs/get-started/quickstart.md

 **:material-numeric-2-box: Watch the events**

-In the second terminal that is `Watching...`the Broker, you should be regularly receiving some corporate BS:
+In the second terminal that is `Watching...`the Broker, you should be regularly receiving some generated text:

 ```console
 2022/11/09 16:17:38 Watching...